MissingDeadlines/iolite/iolite_docs/engine/installation.rst

 .. important:: Beta releases are released more frequently and contain the latest features, but they can be a little less stable.

 - Please switch to the ``develop`` branch in our public GitHub repository and search for a tag matching the version of IOLITE you are using
-- Please ensure that you are using a matching version of the open source plugins.
+- Please ensure that you are using a matching version of the open-source plugins.
 Due to potential API changes, there are separate plugin releases available for the beta versions of IOLITE